captswag/material-color-picker/README.md

 	    Log.d("Pure Hex", Integer.toHexString(color));
 	    Log.d("#Hex no alpha", String.format("#%06X", (0xFFFFFF & color)));
 	    Log.d("#Hex with alpha", String.format("#%08X", (0xFFFFFFFF & color)));

+		// If the auto-dismiss option is not enable (disabled as default) you have to manually dimiss the dialog
+		// cp.dismiss();
         }
     });
 ```